 The Corporate Communications Department of University Health System handles all media inquiries and can be reached at 210-358-2335.

-After hours and on weekends, routine patient condition reports to the news media are handled by the One Call Center at 210-743-3100.
+After hours and on weekends, routine patient condition reports to the news media are handled by the Patient Placement Center at 210-743-3100.

 Inquiries considered sensitive or difficult that occur after hours on weekends will be referred to the Corporate Communications staff.
-The One Call Center maintains a home phone call roster of Corporate Communications staff on-call.
+The Patient Placement Center maintains a home phone call roster of Corporate Communications staff on-call.
 They can also be reached by pager at 210-203-3300.

 Rules for news coverage